In This Article

 You should also eat polyphenol-rich foods.
-They're excellent food sources for a specific strain of good bacteria in your gut.
+They're excellent food sources for a specific strain of good bacteria in your gut called Bifidobacteria.
 Some examples of this are:

 Avoid unhealthy foods such as processed foods, fried foods, artificial sugars, and fructose-rich foods.

 A healthy diet is well-balanced.
 If you’re having difficulty putting up a meal plan in place, talk to a qualified nutritionist for dietary support.

-Dietary supplements are your friend if you feel that you’re not getting enough probiotics, prebiotics, and fibers from foods, you can try taking digestive supplements to help enhance your gut health.
+Dietary supplements are your friend if you feel that you’re not getting enough probiotics, prebiotics, and fibers from foods.
+You can try taking digestive supplements to help enhance your gut health.

-Many fiber supplements are also available over the counter and can help with some digestive problems like constipation and diarrhea.
+Aside from digestive supplements, fiber supplements are also available over the counter and can help with some digestive issues like constipation and diarrhea.

 Just like your body’s sleep-wake cycle, your gut has its rhythm, too.
 Disrupting this rhythm may have damaging effects on the bacteria in your gut.

 A recent study reveals that sleep deprivation causes changes in the gut microbiome.
-There was an increase in the number of bacteria linked with:
+It showed an increase in the number of bacteria linked with:

 The length and quality of your sleep are important to keep your gut bacteria healthy and happy.
 Sleep deprivation can affect the bacterial diversity in your gut microbiota.10